felixblaschke/simple_animations/README.md

 ### Animation Developer Tools - Quickstart

-Helps you fine tuning the animation.
-It allows you to pause anywhere, scroll around, speed up, slow down or focus on a certain part of the animation.
+The Animation Developer Tools widget helps you fine-tune animations.
+It allows you to pause anywhere, scrub through the timeline, speed up, slow down, or focus on a specific part of an animation.

 ![devtools](https://github.com/felixblaschke/simple_animations/raw/main/example/img/d1.gif)